I was still in elementary school when a census took place.

 Doom mongering and chastising their members for not sacrificing enough is a classic catholic and religionist theme, it should not be surprising.
-But it was especially provocative in the face of the massive taxpayer billions (10 million euros on the festival plus 20 million on the venue) that were gone with the excuse of this event.
+But it was especially provocative in the face of the massive taxpayer billions (10 million euros on the festival plus 20 million on the venue) that were spent with the excuse of this event.

-Shortly before the open-air festival began the organizers let go of the registration – in other words they stopped counting.
+Shortly before the festival began the organizers let go of the registration – in other words they stopped counting.
 Because the number was still only at 75 thousand, while the festival caused the biggest ever traffic disturbance in downtown Budapest and for the longest time, causing chaos and endless nuisance.
 Plus, the church really hates admitting they are a dying breed.

 Indeed, the percentage of people who voluntarily send their 1% (the amount of their taxes they can earmark to a cause of their choice every year) to the church is not even among the first 50 recipients.
 The majority send their 1% to healthcare causes, civil society and animal shelters instead.

 So Orbán made another 1% available that must go specifically to a church.
 According to the 2019 tax returns, 650 thousand people picked the Catholic church (from the church list) to receive their church-earmarked 1%.
 Again, this sum could not go to a real charitable cause, only to a church.